vabdala2003/Web-Scraping-Best-Iphone-Price-Mercado-Libre/README.md

 To get started with this project, you'll need:

+- **Chrome**: Ensure Chrome web browser is installed on your system.
 - **Python**: Ensure Python is installed on your system.
 - **Dependencies**:
   - If using Visual Studio Code, install the Jupyter extension.